-This could be the story of many fishermen around the British coast from the late nineteenth century and the first half of the twentieth.
+This could be the story of many sea fishermen around the British coast in the late nineteenth century and the first half of the twentieth.
 I am not qualified to describe their practices and skills in detail, but I will attempt to recreate their world through the life of one of them, and the circumstances and events with which he would have been familiar.

 James Clifford was born on 23 September 1878.
-He was the brother of my great grandfather Charles Clifford, born in 1876.
-Charles and James' sisters, Catherine Annie and Helena, arrived in 1880 and 1882.
+He was the brother of my great grandfather Charles Clifford.
 Their father Thomas Clifford, my great-great grandfather, was born in north-west Leicestershire in 1850.
 He and his siblings grew up in Allestree and Darley Abbey, just north of Derby.
+In 1875, Thomas got married in Darley Abbey to Annie Norton, my great-great grandmother.

-Thomas married my great-great grandmother Annie Norton in Darley Abbey in 1875.
-They made their first home at 3 Church Lane, Derby, where three of their children were probably born.
+Thomas and Annie made their first home at 3 Church Lane, Derby, where three of their children were probably born.
 Thomas was a locomotive fireman with the Midland Railway at the time.
-Charles was baptised 'back home' in Darley Abbey and, on 7 September 1879, so was James when he was nearly a year old.
+Charles was born in 1876.
+He was baptised 'back home' in Darley Abbey and, on 7 September 1879, so was James when he was nearly a year old.
+Their two sisters, Catherine Annie and Helena, arrived in 1880 and 1882.

-Charles was named after Thomas' father, my 3x great grandfather.
+Charles was named after Thomas' father.
 He was an agricultural labourer and had died in 1857 aged just 34.
 James was named after one of Thomas' brothers.
-Catherine Annie was named after Thomas' mother Catherine, my 3x great grandmother, although she too would be known within the family as 'Annie'.
+Catherine Annie was named after Thomas' mother Catherine, although she too would be known within the family as 'Annie'.
 Helena was named after Thomas' sister.
 The children's uncle James and grandmother Catherine both died in early 1880, so only Charles among his siblings would have had memories of them.
 Neither did they know their other grandmother, also Ann Norton, who died in 1877.